cz75ww/projects-WordPress/README.md

 #### Deploy steps
 ```
-terraform init                      => "To initializer the backend and download the provider plugins"
+terraform init                      # Initializer the backend and download the provider plugins
-terraform validate                  => "To validate your code / configuration"
+terraform validate                  # Validate your code / configuration
-terraform fmt -recursise            => "To put in a canonical format and style"
+terraform fmt -recursise            # To put in a canonical format and style
-terraform plan                      => "To see an execution plan from your code"
+terraform plan                      # See an execution plan from your code
-terraform apply --auto-approve      => "To apply / install your AWS resources via terraform"
+terraform apply --auto-approve      # Apply / install your AWS resources via terraform
-terraform destroy --auto-approve    => "To destroy / uninstall your AWS resources via terraform"
+terraform destroy --auto-approve    # Destroy / uninstall your AWS resources via terraform
 ```